 And that’s not all!
 With WP Mail SMTP email logging, you can turn on open and click tracking to see if your customers are interacting with the emails your site is sending.

 Another benefit of logging the email content is that it lets you resend WooCommerce emails.
 Let’s look at that next.

-In step 4, we talked about the Log Email Content feature in WP Mail SMTP.
+In step 4, we talked about logging the full content of your emails using WP Mail SMTP.
 This saves a copy of every sent email in your WordPress database.

 This is helpful if you want to be able to resend WooCommerce order emails.